-Identifying milestones as objective indicators of work accomplished enables accurate comparisons to planned work.
+Identifying interim and completion milestones as objective indicators of work accomplished enables accurate comparisons to planned work.
 Performance metrics provide better management insight into the root cause of performance issues (see Process 5).
 This insight ensures maximum consideration can be given to assessing the impact of performance issues, allowing appropriate and timely corrective action development and implementation.